 Benefits of Cocoa for the Skin

 The supportive properties found in cocoa powder are not just abundant internally; they also provide many of the same effects externally.
 Just as the antioxidants help stop the premature breakdown of cells in plants, it does the same for your skin.
-The use of raw Cocoa on the skin, like in our Haute Cocoa Mask, helps protect skin from free radicals and help signs of aging.
+Using raw Cocoa on the skin, like in our Haute Cocoa Mask, helps protect the skin from free radicals and helps prevent signs of aging.

 Inside or out, Cocoa is good for the skin.

 We hope you’ll consider using cocoa in your skincare routine, whether with one of our products or other brands!
-So when you feel that chocolate craving, give in to it and smear some cocoa powder based on your face, but mix it with some raw honey, maybe a little yogurt or carrot juice first! ’Make sure the cocoa powder is minimally processed and organic for the best results.
+So when you feel that chocolate craving, give in to it and smear some cocoa powder based on your face.
+Mix it with some raw honey, maybe yogurt or carrot juice first! ’Make sure the cocoa powder is minimally processed and organic for the best results.
 Have you used cocoa on your skin before?
 What were your thoughts?